Time-delayed neutrino emission from supernovae as a probe of dark matter-neutrino interactions: Results

 \section{Results}

 We calculate the $95\%$ confidence level (CL) upper limit on the coupling constant in Hyper-Kamiokande in the event of a 10~kpc SN, assuming no significant delayed neutrino signal is detected.
 For this purpose, we define the effective coupling $g=(g_\nu g_\chi)^{1/2}$, and set $\beta=0.5$.
 Our choice of $\beta$ is motivated by the Monte Carlo simulation results \cite{echoMC} which suggest that $\Delta T$ will coincide with the peak of the $t P(t)$ distribution (see figure~\ref{NuDMXSec} as an example).
 We show the upper limit on the coupling for different DM and mediator mass in figure~\ref{NuDMConstraints}.
-We mark the set of points for which $\Delta T=10^8$~s and $\Delta T = 1.5$~s, where the latter corresponds to the typical duration of the SN neutrino emission \cite{HK:2021frf}.
-When assuming fermionic DM and a vector mediator, we see that when $m_{\rm V}\lesssim 60\,{\rm eV}$, the time window used is too short for the delayed signal to be well separated from the initial MeV burst.
+We mark the set of points for which $\Delta T=10^8$~s and $\Delta T = 10$~s, where the latter corresponds to the duration of the neutrino emission.
+We also shade the region where $\tau\geq 1$, where the optically thin approximation is not satisfied and our results are not applicable.
+This region is only present within our parameter space when we assume fermionic DM with a scalar mediator.
+For fermionic DM and a vector mediator, we see that when $m_{\rm V}\lesssim 100\,{\rm eV}$, the time window used is too short for the delayed signal to be well separated from the initial MeV burst.
 This is not the case for scalar mediators, where the scattering angles remain relatively large for very light scalars.
-The region where the optically-thin approximation breaks down has also been shaded.
-This region is roughly the same among all three interaction models.
-On figure~\ref{NuDMConstraints_2}, we show the 2D projections for selected DM masses assuming fermionic DM.
-The BBN constraint on mediator masses \cite{Escudero:2019gzq,Blinov:2019gcj} and the constraints for merging galaxy clusters, which requires $\sigma_{\chi\chi}/m_\chi<0.1$ cm$^2$ g$^{-1}$ \cite{PhysRevD.87.115007,PhysRevLett.110.111301}, are also shown.
-Here $\sigma_{\chi\chi}$ is DM self-scattering cross section in the low velocity limit.
-The cluster constraints provide upper bounds on $g_\chi$ for fixed DM and mediator masses.
-To convert this into a bound for $g$, we assume a ratio $g_\nu/g_\chi$ to obtain bounds comparable to our limits on $g$.
-Since the constraints are on $g_\chi$ only, choosing small (large) $g_\nu/g_\chi$ will strengthen (weaken) the bounds on $g$.
-The upper bound $g<1.8$ reflects the perturbative limit $g_\chi< 4\pi$ and the laboratory constraints $g_\nu\lesssim 0.27$ \cite{Blinov:2019gcj}.